Bartuğ Elmaz: Sivasspor (loan)

 On 30 January 2024, Elmaz signed with Sivasspor on loan for the remainder of the 2023–24 season.
 He made twelve Süper Lig appearances for the club, scoring no goals.

 Maribor (loan)

 After failing to make a breakthrough at Fenerbahçe, the club sent Elmaz on loan to Slovenian PrvaLiga outfit Maribor on 31 January 2025, until the end of the season.
 He was assigned the number 70 shirt.
 Elmaz made his debut for the Purples the following day in a PrvaLiga match against Domžale, after being named in the starting eleven in an eventual 2–1 win.

+Fatih Karagümrük (loan)

+On 23 January 2026, he signed loan deal with Süper Lig club Fatih Karagümrük until the end of the 2025–26 season.
+On March 13, he scored his first Süper Lig goal against Fenerbahçe, in a 2-0 home victory.

 International career

 Elmaz is a youth international for Turkey, having represented the Turkey U15s, U16s, U17s, U19s and U21s, amassing over 60 caps for all teams combined.

+On 18 September 2026, Elmaz was called up by Vincenzo Montella for the UEFA Nations League matches against France, Italy and Belgium.

 Style of play

-Elmaz is described as a talented, highly creative and technically gifted all-round box-to-box midfielder, with excellent dribbling skills and ball control, which allows him to operate effectively in a deep-seated playmaking role as a central midfielder.
+Elmaz is an all-round box-to-box midfielder, with excellent dribbling skills and ball control, which allows him to operate effectively in a deep-seated playmaking role as a central midfielder.